Karelian Bear Dog: Temperament

-Karelian Bear Dogs are naturally aggressive towards other animals.
-They typically require deliberate socialization or acculturation with anything the owner is around often.
-They are very affectionate with their owners, but can be aggressive towards strangers.
-Proper socialization and training is necessary due to their aggressive disposition.
-Karelian Bear Dogs are very territorial and will alert their handler to the presence of any strangers or other animals nearby that they do not know.
+Karelian Bear Dogs are usually aggressive towards other animals.
+As all dog breeds, they require socialization or acculturation with anything the owner is around often, especially other house animals, city sounds etc. They may be territorial towards other male dogs, but are never aggressive towards people, though they may be slightly reserved if not socialized well.
+They are very affectionate with their owners.
+Karelian Bear Dogs are territorial and will alert their handler to the presence of any suspicious movement or other animals nearby that they do not know.

 They are silent but tenacious hunters and alert their handler only when they have the prey at bay.
 They will keep prey cornered there by barking in a very high, fast bark and running back and forth or around the animal until their handler comes and dispatches it.
 Karelian Bear Dogs have been known to hold an animal at bay for a very long time.
 If a bear tries to leave, the dog will nip at it on the backside and otherwise aggravate it to keep it from running away.

 They do not always have to hunt with their master, as they can be trained to work with other people.
 However, they are prone to separation anxiety due to their very social nature.
 It is very rare for a Karelian Bear Dog to bite a human, but it may kill another animal if it feels threatened or hungry.

 They are very social hunting dogs that prefer an outdoor environment, and need plenty of space to run free and get sufficient exercise.
 In addition, they need a lot of mental and physical stimulation, as this working breed is used to having a job to do.
 These traits tend to prevent the breed from becoming popular companion dogs.

+Health

+A form of inherited chondrodysplasia originally described in the Norwegian Elkhound has been identified in the Karelian Bear Dog.
+Symptoms include curvature of the forelimbs, carpal valgus, retarded ossification, and a shortening of the vertebral body.
+Researchers from Finland identified the cause to be a recessive nonsense mutation in the ITGA10 gene.
+The presence of the condition in the breed is believed to be due to a popular sire actually being a crossbreed with the Norwegian Elkhound.

+Pituitary dwarfism

+A mutation for the LHX3 gene causes pituitary dwarfism in the German Shepherd Dog.
+This mutation is also present in the Karelian Bear Dog due to its German Shepherd ancestry.
+The condition causes growth retardation and retention of the puppy coat with alopecia later occurring.